Polirecyliente/SGConocimiento/Programming/B01_C/01_Language_basics.md

 ----

-`var1` can be declared on one statement, and defined on another statement.
+`var1` can be defined on one statement, and initialized on another statement.

 ``` {.C .syntax}
 data_type1 var1;